gvwilson/teachtogether.tech/_lessons/pck.md

 the parts of novices' programs gives them a vocabulary to think with and a set of programming plans for constructing code of their own.
-The patterns are listed on the [Roles of Variables website](http://saja.kapsi.fi/var_roles/), which also includes examples of each:
+The patterns are listed on the [Roles of Variables website][variable-roles], which also includes examples of each:

 - **Fixed value:**
   A data item that does not get a new proper value after its